 10. Do not use internally unless properly trained to do so.

 The NAHA provides a great amount of useful information.
-When it comes to breastfeeding and using essential oils, it is vital that you have information.
+When it comes to breastfeeding and using essential oils, it you must have information.

 Nursing is usually a time when mom is super cautious as to what she puts in and on her body.
 This guide will hopefully bring some ease to lactating moms who would like natural relief for their ailments.